alexwlchan/alexwlchan.net/src/notes/2025/2025-08-10-bluesky-post-info.md

 ---
-layout: til
+layout: note
 title: Looking up posts in the Bluesky API
 summary: Install the `atproto` package, construct a client with your username/password, then call the `get_post_thread` method with your `at://` URI.
 date: 2025-08-10 22:53:18 +01:00
-tags:
+topics:
+  - Preserving social media
-  - bluesky
+  - Python
+future_topics:
-  - python
+  - Bluesky
 old_syntax_highlighting: true
 ---
 I wanted to use the [Bluesky API][api] to get some basic information about posts.